Frequently Asked Questions

 Do I need an outside power point?

 This year we had a timer swich put on out kits.
 What a blessing that has been!!
-In the summer we have had the pump on 7am to 8pm as it has been rediculously hot! and in the winter we will have it on daylight hours 8am to 5 -pm.
+In the summer we have had the pump on 7am to 8pm as it has been rediculously hot!
+In the winter we will have it on daylight hours 8am to 5pm.